primouomo123/react-router-v6-programmatic-navigation-code-along/README.md

     setUsername(e.target.value)
   }

-  // Create a function that calls the login function when the form is submitted function handleLogin(e) {
+  function handleLogin(e) {
     e.preventDefault()
-    login()
+    // Call the login function when the form is submitted login()
   }